bobocode-blyznytsia/bring-framework/README.md

 ## Limitations
 - Configuration beans can be injected into another configuration beans or into component beans
 - The injection of component bean into configuration is not supported
+- Framework does not support circular dependency detection on configuration beans